4 Common Men's Haircutting Mistakes

 Amanda Olusanya has made her mark in men's hair, teaching nationally for Aveda and Andis, owning the award winning salon, Allen Ray Salon, since 2009, created a successful YouTube channel on How To's for Men's Hair, and motivating young stylists with her online program Principles to Profits.
 Here she shares four common mistakes she sees in men's haircutting:

 I travel all over the country teaching men’s hair and there are the same things that I see over and over.
-Here are 4 finding tips for finding your rhythm in cutting men’s hair.
+Here are four tips for finding your rhythm in cutting men’s hair.
 Please remember, it takes a conscious mind to change behavior and autopilot is a dangerous place to be!

 - Longer left side.
 Most people are right handed and when they get to the left side, the connection is usually comprimised.
 It’s easier to see on the right side when right handed so make sure you overcompensate adjusting to the guide on the left.
 Go through your work to make sure all the connections are made.